 How to File Your Workers' Comp Claim

-Filing a workers' compensation claim can be a complex process, but it can win employees much-needed benefits if they do it correctly.
+Filing a workers' compensation claim can be complex, but it can win employees much-needed benefits if they do it correctly.

 A workplace injury can cost an employee money in the form of lost wages/salary and medical bills.
 Fortunately, they can file for workers' compensation to make up for these expenses if they missed or saw reduced hours for eight days or more.
 Arizona is a no-fault state, meaning that no matter who or what may have caused an incident, insurers or employers must pay workers' compensation (with a few exceptions).
 Intentionally self-inflicted injury is exempt from payment.